Aberdeen Proving Ground: Controversies

 A scandal at the APG surfaced in 1996.
 The U.S. Army brought charges against twelve commissioned and non-commissioned male officers for sexual assault of female trainees under their command.

-Following campaigning by PETA, the Physicians Committee for Responsible Medicine and other organizations, the U.S. military announced in 2011 that it was replacing its use of monkeys in the Army's nerve-agent attack training courses with human simulators and other non-animal teaching methods.
-The training drills had been carried out on vervet monkeys and conducted at Aberdeen Proving Ground.
+Following campaigning by PETA, the Physicians Committee for Responsible Medicine, and other organizations, the U.S. military announced in 2011 it was replacing its use of monkeys in the Army's nerve-agent attack training courses with human simulators and other non-animal teaching methods.
+The training drills had been carried out on vervet monkeys at Aberdeen Proving Ground.

-A Joint Land Attack Cruise Missile Defense Elevated Netted Sensor System (JLENS) broke free from its mooring station on APG October 28, 2015.
+A Joint Land Attack Cruise Missile Defense Elevated Netted Sensor System (JLENS) broke free from its mooring station at APG on October 28, 2015.
 It traveled for three hours through the skies, finally crashing in a wooded area in northeastern Pennsylvania.